Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 • Extension panel included for a clean installation in 60″ L openings

-• 5-piece faucet set with retractable handheld shower included
+• 5-setting 5’ retractable handheld shower head included

 The Takeaway